DimitriPalmer22/Relapse-Code-Documentation/_temp/03-16 UI References.md

 - Stamina bar (Below the health bar)
 - Toxicity meter (Bottom left)

 As far as I know, our in-game UI is still supposed to be somewhat minimal.
+The UI isn't supposed to take up too much space on the screen.

 In fact, not every single bar needs to be visible at all times (this can still change, though).
 For example: